YuetongLiu/Find-Relationships-in-Data/README.md

 # Find-Relationships-in-Data

-Modeling a response (output) variable as a function of several explanatory (input) variables: multiple regression for a continuous response, logistic regression for a binary response, log-linear models for count data.
+## Modelling a response (output) variable as a function of several explanatory (input) variables
+- Multiple regression for a continuous response
+- Logistic regression for a binary response
+- Log-linear models for count data

-Finding low-dimensional structure:
+## Finding low-dimensional structure

-Principal Components Analysis.
+- Principal Components Analysis
-Cluster analysis.
+- Cluster analysis